Johnson considers sanctions on Putin’s ‘inner circle’ as air strikes hit Kyiv

 – Russia retaliated over the ban on Aeroflot flights landing in the UK by banning British flights to and over Russia.

+– In baseless claims, Mr Putin urged Ukraine’s army to revolt against the “druggies and neo-Nazis” in Kyiv, who he claimed are holding the Ukrainian people “hostage”.

-– Maxim Yermalovich, the ambassador to the UK from Russia ally Belarus, was summoned to the Foreign Office for a dressing down by minister James Cleverly.
+– Maxim Yermalovich, the ambassador to the UK from Russia ally Belarus, was summoned to the Foreign Office for a dressing down by minister James Cleverly, who urged Minsk to stop supporting Moscow’s “illegal and unprovoked actions”.

 The assault on Kyiv added to pressure on Mr Johnson to strengthen sanctions the day after unveiling what he called the “largest and most severe” package of measures Russia has faced.